 - compliance risks

-Based on this you define a strategy to move risks from the red and yellow zones to the green ‘safety zone’.
+Based on this, you define a strategy to move risks from the red and yellow zones to the green ‘safety zone’.

-Many organizations today operate multiple business models, which have fundamentally different levels of risk appetite.
+Many organisations today operate multiple business models, which have fundamentally different levels of risk appetite.
 This isn’t supported in the traditional risk management model, which has one clear aim – mitigate risks.
 Why?
 A business unit with an inherently high risk appetite, may have no alternative but to operate outside the green zone and may even be happy to do so because it has control of the risks.
-Additionally, some organizations have a proven track record of being successful at responding to risk, but a poor one at evaluating risk, in particular when assessing likelihood.
+Additionally, some organisations have a proven track record of being successful at responding to risk, but a poor one at evaluating risk, in particular when assessing likelihood.
 The model simply doesn’t cater for them.